 Housing supply: is the production and provision of housing.

 Local Government Areas: LGAs includes new councils proclaimed on 12 May and 9 September 2016 within the Sydney Metropolitan Area (Bayside, Blacktown, Blue Mountains, Burwood, Camden, Campbelltown, Canada Bay, Canterbury-Bankstown, Cumberland, Fairfield, Georges River, Fairfield, Hawkesbury, Hornsby, Hunters Hill, Inner West, Ku-ring-gai, Lane Cove, Liverpool, Mosman, North Sydney, Northern Beaches, Parramatta, Penrith, Randwick, Ryde, Strathfield, Sutherland, Sydney, The Hills, Waverley, Willoughby, Wollondilly, Woollahra)

-Sydney Metropolitan Area: The Sydney Statistical Division not including Central Coast LGA
+Greater Sydney: The Sydney Statistical Division not including Central Coast LGA.

 Under construction: a residential building which has commenced construction, but has not yet been completed to a stage that allows occupation.